jenkinsci/custom-war-packager/README.md

 #### Maven Repo Information provider

-Information is retrieved from Maven repositories
+Information is retrieved from Maven repositories, and hence it allows installing unreleased or blacklisted plugins which are not available through update centers.
+`pomUseMavenPluginInfoProvider: true` in `buildSettings` can be set to enable this mode.

   * The mode caches information about plugins in the Maven repo
-  * The mode is not reliable when used outside clean build environments, and it is not recommended for the most of cases
+  * The mode is not reliable when used outside clean build environments, because false positive and false negative decisions may be cached in the case of infrastructure issues
-  * `pomUseMavenPluginInfoProvider: true` in `buildSettings` can be set to enable the mode

-Before Custom WAR Packager
+  * This mode is not recommended for most of the cases.
+    Use at your own risk.

 ### Advanced features